NagasonicDev/Skonic/README.md

 # Skonic
 Skonic is a Skript addon that is made to upgrade existing plugins or expressions.

-Skonic currently has two main areas of expertise:
+Skonic currently has three main areas of expertise:
 - Citizens
 - Player Heads
+- Skins
 More will come out in later versions.
 If you wish to make suggestions go to https://github.com/NagasonicDev/Skonic/pulls and create a request.

 # Player Heads: